 Senior citizens in many countries can utilize their home’s equity to obtain cash.
 This process is known as the reverse mortgage.
 In this article, we will see the steps to make a reverse mortgage calculator in Excel.
 The following gives an overview of this article.

-Steps to Make Reverse Mortgage Calculator in Excel
+How to Create Reverse Mortgage Calculator in Excel (With Easy Steps)

 There will be four steps to create the reverse mortgage calculator in Excel.
 Firstly, we will create the required fields.
 Secondly, we will enter the known values.
 Thirdly, we will create the amortization schedule for the reverse mortgage.
 Lastly, we will insert a chart to visualize the process.